How to Implement Switch Case Functions in Python? [2025]

 Check out: Python Developer Salary in India

-In this blog, you have learned about switch-case statements, what are the alternatives of switch-case statements, and how to use them.
-As explained above, Python does not have an in-built switch case function, but you can always use these alternatives to make your code look neat and clean and get better performance.
+In this blog, you’ve learned about switch-case statements in Python, their alternatives, and how to use them.
+As explained earlier, Python doesn’t have a built-in switch case function, but you can use these alternatives to implement a switch case in Python, keeping your code clean, organized, and efficient.

 If you are curious to learn about data science, check out IIIT-B & upGrad’s Executive PG Programme in Data Science which is created for working professionals and offers 10+ case studies & projects, practical hands-on workshops, mentorship with industry experts, 1-on-1 with industry mentors, 400+ hours of learning and job assistance with top firms.